davidsteppenbeck/VisionCameraDemo/README.md

 # VisionCameraDemo

-**VisionCameraDemo** is a demo project for a simple iOS camera.
+**VisionCameraDemo** is a demo project for building a simple iOS camera that performs OCR and highlights text in the image.

-Created as a starting point for [WRD Scanner Pro](https://apps.apple.com/app/id1449966107) Version 2.0, I'm rewriting the code base from the ground up using the latest Apple frameworks.
+Created as a starting point for [WRD Scanner Pro](https://apps.apple.com/app/id1449966107) Version 2.0, I'm rewriting the code base from the ground up using the latest Apple frameworks including Vision and Combine.

 - [Requirements](#requirements)
 - [Contributing](#contributing)